aresdevo/animaide/README.md

 >
 > ![Tween](images/tween.gif)

-> ### Noise-Noise
+> ### Wave-Noise
 >
-> It adds random values to the selected keys.
-The more you move the slider to the right de more the intensity grows.
+> It adds random values to the selected keys when moving to the right and a wave pattern when moving to the left.
 >
 > ![Noise](images/wave-noise.gif)